polychromatic/polychromatic/README.md

 ![Screenshot of Controller](source/screenshots/controller.jpg)

-A central place to change the behaviour of your Razer peripheral: Effects, brightness, toggling gaming mode or activating macro keys.
+An application that allows you to configure your Razer peripheral.

+(Currently designed for one device at a time, but [this will change eventually](https://github.com/lah7/polychromatic/issues/3)).

-Also includes profile support and customisation options:
+Also includes application profile support and customisation options:

 * Changing the indicator icon.
 * Specifying preferred colours.